• Skip to primary navigation

 Photo by Pixabay

 Seeing sloths in the wild in Costa Rica is one of my favorite travel memories ever.
-I think they are just too cute for words and believe you’ll be just as excited as I was.
+I think they are just too cute for words and I believe you’ll be just as excited as I was.

 Sloths are found in large numbers on the Caribbean side of the country, so you’ll have an excellent chance of seeing them during your visit.